Campbellfield - Coolaroo

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Campbellfield-Coolaroo has 105 active public transport stops offering a mix of train and bus services.
-These are served by 14 different routes, together facilitating 10,457 weekly passenger trips.
-Transport access is considered good, with residents on average being 258 metres from the nearest stop.
+These stops are served by 14 routes, facilitating 10,457 weekly passenger trips in total.
+Transport accessibility is rated good, with residents on average located 258 meters from the nearest stop.

-On average, there are 1,493 daily trips across all routes, translating to about 99 weekly trips per individual stop.
+Service frequency averages 1,493 trips per day across all routes, translating to approximately 99 weekly trips per individual stop.

 Frequently Asked Questions - Transport